ilhamridho04/get-contact.js/README.md

 # whatsapp-web.js

-A WhatsApp API client that connects through the WhatsApp Web browser app
+A WhatsApp API gclient that connects through the WhatsApp Web browser app

 It uses Puppeteer to run a real instance of Whatsapp Web to avoid getting blocked.